singapore-gopher/singapore-gopher.github.io/index.md

 layout: default
 ---

-[Singpore-gopher](http://singapore-gopher.github.io) is a community of programmer, hobbyist who use Golang in Singapore.
+[Singpore-gopher](http://singapore-gopher.github.io) is a community of programmers and hobbyists who use Go in Singapore.

 ### Who we are